 We’ll include some songs that use this more advanced method very shortly.

-If you can’t find the exact coloured labels here, you’d like to use your own coloured or shaped labels, or you want to create your own melodies, then you can print out a template that will allow you to create your own music.
+If you want to create your own melodies then you can download and print out our blank template that will allow you to create your own music.

 If your child has really taken to playing the keyboard, you might want to buy some piano books for kids so that he or she can explore further.